yangsu2022/OV_SD_CPP/README.md

 Refer to PR OpenVINO [custom extension](https://github.com/openvinotoolkit/openvino_contrib/pull/687) ( new feature still in experiments )

-3. read model with extension in the SD pipeline
+3. Read model with extension in the SD pipeline

 Notice: